MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/LocalFunctionality/Germany/how-to-enter-physical-inventory-orders.md

     |**Order Date**|Sets the creation date for the physical inventory order.|
     |**Posting Date**|Sets the posting date for the physical inventory order.|

- You can add lines to the physical inventory order manually, or [!INCLUDE[navnow](../../ApplicationDesign/includes/navnow_md.md)] can create new physical inventory order lines automatically.
+ You can add lines to the physical inventory order manually, or ADD INCLUDE<!--[!INCLUDE[navnow](../../ApplicationDesign/includes/navnow_md.md)]--> can create new physical inventory order lines automatically.
 To create new physical inventory order lines automatically, you have two possibilities:

 -   You can create new physical inventory order lines based on inventory items and item ledger entries.